FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part2.md

-# Part II: How to make an upload and query NOMAD.
+# Part II: How to make an upload and query data in NOMAD.

 This part contains the information on how to make an upload with computational data in NOMAD, how to browse through the parsed metadata, and how to use API calls to query data in NOMAD for analysis.
-We will use the example files for a [DFT+GW calculation for Si<sub>2</sub>](https://github.com/FAIRmat-NFDI/AreaC-Tutorial10_2023/blob/main/docs/assets/part2_upload/GWexample_Si2.zip).
+We will use an example dataset for a DFT+GW calculation for Si<sub>2</sub>.
 Similar to the [Part I](part1.md), a more general tutorial can be found in the [FAIRmat tutorial 1](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-1/tutorial-1-home) and the materials therein.

+You can find this example data by searching certain parameters, as shown at the end of [Part I](part1.md).
+You can download the example data files when browsing to the specific entry.
+The _upload id_ of the example used in this tutorial is [9FVTPztzTdGNVSEbc4QbXg](https://nomad-lab.eu/prod/v1/staging/gui/search/entries/entry/id/ZmJ0UaVCIedx0EdqCMpPnSuXjorZ/files/).

 ## Uploading computational data to NOMAD